ssaunier/ssaunier.github.io/_posts/2013-10-06-on-testing.markdown

 ---
 layout: post
 title: "On testing"
-description: "My notes on Sandy Metz' great tech talk, The Magic Tricks of Testing"
+description: "My notes on Sandi Metz' great tech talk, The Magic Tricks of Testing"
 category: blog
 ---

-A while ago, I watched [The Magic Tricks of Testing](https://www.youtube.com/watch?v=URSWYvyc42M) by [Sandy Metz](https://twitter.com/sandimetz) and had an epiphany.
+A while ago, I watched [The Magic Tricks of Testing](https://www.youtube.com/watch?v=URSWYvyc42M) by [Sandi Metz](https://twitter.com/sandimetz) and had an epiphany.
 This was the perfect approach at testing because it answered perfectly the question I always have:

 > What should I test exactly?